Consensys/armlet/README.md

 $ export EMAIL=me@example.com
 ```

+By default, the backed host URL used is `https://mythril.ai`.
+However
+you can change that by passing an explicit URL or by setting
+environment variable `MYTHRIL_API_URL`.

 Then get the Mythril Platform analysis results with the promise returned by
 the exposed function:
 ```javascript